Updated: April 23, 2021

 From world-class surfing to some of Hawaii’s best snorkeling, Oahu is a vacationer’s paradise.
-But it’s also a place steeped in history–home to Pearl Harbor and Honolulu’s rich historical district.
-If you’re planning a trip to the island, or even booking last minute, there are many incredible things to do during your vacation.
-Enjoy a classic Hawaiian luau on Waikiki beach, watch the sunset from a luxury catamaran or go on a dolphin adventure.
-Don’t miss our list of the top 10 things to do on Oahu!
+If you’re visiting the island, there are many incredible things to do during your vacation.
+Don’t miss out on beginner surf lessons on the North Shore, the Waikiki sunset from a luxury catamaran, or an incredible dolphin excursion adventure.
+Find out more by checking out our list of the top things to do on Oahu.

 Watching the sun set from the water will remind you of why you came to Hawaii in the first place: to discover the beauty of paradise.
 But of course the sun doesn’t get all the credit here—once the show’s over, you’ll be stunned by views of the Honolulu city lights as they shimmer in the water’s reflection.
 There’s no better way to enjoy a Honolulu sunset than on a luxury dinner cruise.
 Makani Catamaran departs from Kaka’ako, just west of Waikiki, and includes a delicious dinner buffet, one complimentary beverage, as well as a full cash bar.
-Check out our discounted advanced rates to save on your booking!
+Book online to save 15% on your tickets!

 Discounted rates | Free Waikiki hotel pick up | Food and drink included

 Give yourself a dose of adrenaline on Oahu’s North Shore on this shark cage experience run by Hawaii Shark Encounters, a tour company that specializes in education and ecology.
 As you climb into the cage, you’ll have a chance to encounter these incredible creatures up close and personal in their natural habitat.
-This is a small-group tour of no more than ten people and lasts two hours total.
+This is a small-group tour and lasts approximately two hours.
 The objective is to shed a different light on these much-misunderstood aquatic creatures.
 One thing’s for sure—you’ll remember your experience for a lifetime!

 If you’ve always wanted to take to the skies in a helicopter there’s no better place to do it than Hawaii.
 Imagine the incredible contrast of blue ocean and vibrant mountain views from above.
-Mauna Loa Helicopter Tours offers an incredible 1 hour Private VIP Tour for up to 4 passengers where you’ll see Diamond Head, the North Shore, Jurassic Valley, and fly over Pearl Harbor on your way back.
-If you prefer, you can also check out their shared seating tour for the same views at a lower price.
+Mauna Loa Helicopter Tours offers an incredible 1 hour Private VIP Tour for 2-3 passengers, where you’ll see Diamond Head, the North Shore, Jurassic Valley, and fly over Pearl Harbor on your way back.
 This one is definitely bucket list worthy!

 Hotel Pick up | Bucket list